boscotba/token-efficient-benchmarking/README.md

 Generalization captures a model’s ability to apply learned patterns to new tasks without re-computing from scratch.
 It reflects how well token-efficient strategies transfer across domains.
 Key metrics include the efficiency transfer ratio—defined as TER on novel tasks divided by TER on training tasks—and zero-shot efficiency, which evaluates performance above baseline TER thresholds without fine-tuning.

-Together, these dimensions form the basis of the Token-Efficiency Intelligence Matrix (TEIM), a multi-axis framework for evaluating models based on their ability to reason effectively while minimizing computational overhead.
+Together, these dimensions form the basis of the Token-Efficiency Intelligence Matrix, TEIM, a multi-axis framework for evaluating models based on their ability to reason effectively while minimizing computational overhead.

 ---